Machines for Living Longer

 Neuschwanstein Castle was completed in 1882 as a retreat for King Ludwig II of Bavaria but was also lived in by many servants and courtiers.
 Some servants may have been there as families and some courtiers may have been Ludwig’s relatives, but Neuschwanstein Castle was no residential palace.
 It was one man’s architectural fantasy alluding to the romance of knights but speaking clearly and loudly of the privilege of kings.

 It’s a surprise to learn it’s only three years older than Chicago’s Reliance Building.

 Neuschwanstein Castle is called a castle but wasn’t designed or built to be defended as one.
 It was sited somewhere that looked like it could be defended as part of The Look, as were its ramparts that look fit for purpose.
-The late ninteenth century liked its novelty authentic.
+The late ninteenth century liked its follies authentic.

 The rot had set in sometime around the fourteenth when the military importance of castles lessened because of 1) Europe generally calming down, and 2) because of the impossibility of constructing masonry walls to resist sustained cannon fire.
 Even so, fifteenth century lords and landowners continued to like the message an imposing and impressive castle sent to those below.

 The twelfth century was the golden age of castle building.
 Castles were sited on high ground not to be picturesque or exploit a view, but because it was easier to spot invading forces.
 In those pre-Architecture times, it wasn’t possible to conceive of a castle that merely looked strong and impregnable or that represented strength and impregnability.
 Things were what they were.
 There was no difference between a thing and what it denoted.
 A castle looked impregnable if it was.
 It may well have sent a powerful message of deterrence, but only because of having the visible means to back it up.

 Castles are machines for surviving to function in hostile and life-threatening environments.
 They have much in common with offshore oil-rigs, antarctic research stations, the International Space Station and Harmony of the Seas.